MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

 #### SharePoint Server service application storage and IOPS requirements
 <a name="Section1c2"> </a>

 To estimate the storage requirements for the service applications in the system, you must first be aware of the service applications and how you'll use them.
 Service applications that are available in SharePoint Server 2016 and that have databases are listed in the following tables.
-The storage and IOPs' data for all of the service applications in SharePoint Servers 2016 and 2019 remains the same as in SharePoint Servers 2010 and 2013.
+The storage and IOPS data for all of the service applications in SharePoint Server Subscription Edition, 2019, or 2016 remains the same as in SharePoint Servers 2010 and 2013.

 **Search service application storage and IOPS requirements**